MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-speech-model-how-to.md

 1. During the upload process, select your custom language model source from the **language** drop-down menu.
 1. Select **Upload**.

-The same steps apply when you want to re-index a video with a custom model.
+The same steps apply when you want to reindex a video with a custom model.

 ## [API](#tab/customizeapi)